PriyanshPorwal999/AI_ML_TraceFinder/Readme.md

 - Detect forgeries where unauthorized scanners were used.
 - Verify the authenticity of scanned evidence in a forensic context.

-> 🖼️ *(Your screenshot of the main app prediction interface would look great here!)*

 ---

 ## 🛠 Tech Stack